mattdp/partreach/config/jekyll/_posts/2014-11-18-injection_molding_through_alibaba_case_study.markdown

 <h1>Solution</h1>

-tl;dr: SupplyBetter needed to find a shop with the right capabilities (likely overseas) in order to meet SMBC's project needs.
+<strong>tl;dr:</strong> SupplyBetter needed to find a shop with the right capabilities (likely overseas) in order to meet SMBC's project needs.

 To better understand the decisions made in making Gulpo Mark II, here are the "lessons learned" from the first batch, composed into a summary of requirements: